wDutton/BugTrackerJira/readme.md

 Hello, heres that readme!

-I am the wold thats broken
+I am the word thats broken